srijan-paul/srijan-paul.github.io/src/content/blog/fourier-series.md

 analog transmission, noise cancellation, studying thermodynamic systems and fitting equations to datasets.

-From this wide array of applications, We show our interest in the science of tracing ugly sketches.
+From this wide array of applications, we show our interest in the science of tracing ugly sketches.

 ## Decomposing periodic functions.